scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 `Foldable` provides us with
 a host of useful methods defined on top of `foldLeft`.
-Many of these are facsimiles of familiar methods from the standard library:
+Many of these are facimiles of familiar methods from the standard library:
 `find`, `exists`, `forall`, `toList`, `isEmpty`, `nonEmpty`, and so on:

 ```tut:book